run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/create-and-view-sub-request.md

 1. Access the functionality Ticket Management through the main menu Processes
     \> Ticket Management \> Ticket;

-2. Click on the ticket you want and select "Create subrequest" in the options menu;
+2. Click on the ticket you want and select "Create sub-ticket" in the options menu;

 3. Complete all mandatory fields and click on "Save'.
 The ticket related will